If a line starts with an ampersand (

 = in the line will be included in the variable value.

-To use these in Automator they must exist in the workflow (if you pass a variable that doesn’t exist, the workflow will not run).
-Simply open the variables palette in Automator, right click, and select “New Variable”.
+To use these in Automator they must exist in the workflow; if you pass a variable that doesn’t exist, the workflow will not run.
+Simply open the Variable palette in Automator by clicking the “stack” button at the bottom of the window, right click in the table view, and select “New Variable”.
 Make the variable name exactly the same (case sensitive) as the variable you’re passing from Bunch.
 Now when the workflow is run, that variable will be populated automatically by the lines in your Bunch.

 See the Bunch and Timing post for details.